 Dallas-Fort Worth is one of the fastest-growing metro areas in the country, and that growth means a lot of electronic waste.
-If you’re looking for electronics recycling near you in the DFW area, here’s a complete breakdown of your options — whether you’re a business with a warehouse of old servers or just trying to figure out the responsible thing to do.
+If you’re searching for electronics recycling near you in the DFW area, here’s a complete breakdown of your options — whether you’re a business with a warehouse of old servers or just trying to figure out the responsible thing to do.

 Types of Electronics That Can Be Recycled